 When I was in Iceland attending the Textilsetur residency, I spent time with embroidery artist, Richard McVetis who led an embroidery workshop.
 During this workshop, we had the chance to experiment with various embroidery techniques- couching being one of them.
-While this isn’t couching in the truest sense, I hope the reference is evident.
-I chose to cut fabric strips and fold the raw edges to the inside.
-I placed the raw edge face down and stitched atop the rolled/folded fabric strips.
-For interest, the clustered stitches alternate row by row in approximately 1″ intervals.
-This sample turned out as expected.
+It was difficult to manipulate the flannelette tubes and keep them from coming undone as I was stitching, they eventually stayed put.

 I loved the disorganized/organized nature of this sample and I especially enjoyed flipping the square tiles around so that they weren’t perfectly aligned.
-The french knots do offer a subtle nod to the concept of “bulbous” but only slightly so.
-Despite the fraying edges, this sample is a favourite, even if for its slight rebellion from the theme.
+As with the couched strips in the sample above, keeping the tiles organized was tough but by allowing the chaos and imperfection, that is where this sample becomes interesting.

 The work of Serena Garcia is my inspiration for this sample.
 I have welcomed her work into my IG feed for the better part of a year and while her palette is lively and colourful, her use of the organic bubble shape is such a pleasure to observe.
 Each individual bubble wants to be close to its neighbour, to take on part of its shape and space.
 While flannelette is anything but a stretch, I was determined to recreate the appearance of Serena’s bubble shapes.
 I think the hardest part was minimizing the folds and ripples where the fabric gathered in making the bubbles.
 Sewing them together definitely helped but didn’t eliminate them altogether.
 This configuration of shapes could be the starting point for a much deeper exploration of texture and dimension with fabric and with further embellishment.

-To achieve this finish, I cut flannel fabric into strips, tied the strips into knots, marked the fabric at regular intervals and finally hand stitched each knot onto the fabric.
-Much like the french knots, I was looking to create the sense of organized chaos.
+Much like the french knots and the tiles, I was looking to create the sense of organized chaos.
 Each knot has its own personality in that the legs point up or down, the knots are either flat-side up or down, and the slightly fraying edges disrupt the otherwise organized nature of the repeating, symmetrical placement of each knot.
 I think that in hand stitching the knots allowed me to not only conceal the stitches but also create an opportunity for each knot to land on the fabric base ever so slightly differently than its neighbour.
 A very busy sample but one that I regard as a huge success.

 I am very keen to move onto the final series of fabric samples and am interested to see what learnings await in working with a knit but creating these same samples.
 I have a few ideals already due to my experience in working with knits and wovens but I’m looking forward to learning something new in this process.